ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-of-liferay-screens-for-android.markdown

 - *Screenlets*: Java View classes for inserting any activity or fragment view hierarchy.
 They render a selected layout in the runtime and in Android Studio's visual editor, and react to UI events, sending any necessary server requests.
-You can set a screentlet's properties from its layout XML file and Java code.
+You can set a screenlet's properties from its layout XML file and Java code.

 - *Interactors*: implement specific user interactions or use cases.
 They can